Analysis | Fact-checking President Biden’s second formal news conference

 Biden is engaging in a practice perfected by former president Donald Trump — offering numbers without context.
-The United States is emerging from pandemic that caused huge job losses in 2020 — 9 million jobs, in fact.
+The United States is emerging from a pandemic that caused huge job losses in 2020 — 9 million jobs, in fact.
 The rounds of stimulus bills — passed under Trump and Biden — certainly had an impact.
-The unemployment rate did fall more than many experts had expected but in part that was a consequence of people dropping out of the workforce.
+The unemployment rate did fall more than many experts had expected, but in part that was a consequence of people dropping out of the workforce.

 “The economy has seldom seen such a mismatch between so much demand for workers and so few people willing to work,” The Washington Post recently observed.